Updated to: 28 November 2019Download as PDF

 Other key (governmental) parties involved in ESIA, and their roles

-The Ministry of Environment and Conservation of Nature (previously the Ministry of Environment, Habitat and Town Planning) provides the legal framework for environmental protection and is responsible for main decision-making during the EIA process.
+The Ministry of Environment and Sustainable Development provides the legal framework for environmental protection and is responsible for main decision-making during the EIA process.

 Decree 2001-095 gave prevision for the creation of environmental cells in the different ministries as an interface between ABE and the project proponents.
 These cells aim to ensure the integration of the environmental dimensions of project, plans and programmes into the respective sectors and departments.
 Environmental assessment is thus a key mission of these cells.

 The Ministry of Environment further establishes Ad Hoc Committee of Public Hearings.
 These committees aims to inform stakeholders, particularly those affected by the project.
 Further, the publication of reports (EIA) will be done through local NGOs and the media.

 For the review of the EIA report, Ad Hoc Working Groups are formed.